 The day after President Trump signed his first travel ban, we learned that incoming travelers had been detained at Logan Airport.
 Pro Bono Chair Sue Finegan and a Mintz team including Immigration Practice Chair Susan Cohen responded immediately.
 They worked late into the night with the ACLU and immigrant advocates at Boston’s US District Courthouse to craft arguments for a temporary injunction.
 At 2 am, the judges ruled in their favor.
 The seven-day hold on the ban helped many travelers, and the team’s arguments were used across the country to extend restrictions on the ban.

-Read our annual pro bono journals for more stories about our pro bono clients.
+Explore our annual pro bono publications to learn about more of our pro bono clients.
 The courage they display in their pursuit of better lives — for themselves, their families, and our communities — inspires us to do our best on their behalf.

 Mintz represents hundreds of pro bono clients each year who face traumatic situations, systemic injustice, and deep-rooted societal barriers as well as many organizations that serve these populations.
-In this year’s pro bono journal, we share the stories of how some of our clients have prevailed over extraordinary hardships and inequities to achieve transformational change.
+In this edition of the pro bono journal, we share the stories of how some of our clients have prevailed over extraordinary hardships and inequities to achieve transformational change.

 Driving Innovative Programs and Solutions